 Roberto mentioned Maria on Chatter to ask for a comprehensive overview of Ursa Major Solar’s sales pipeline.
 Let’s help Maria create a dashboard for Roberto.
-First, we’ll create the source report we use in the dashboard.
+First, you’ll create the source report you use in the dashboard.
 Let’s make a simple Leads report.

 - Click the Reports tab, click New Report and select Leads as the report type.
-Click Continue.
+Click Start Report.

 - Click Filters and edit these standard filters:

 - For the Show Me standard filter, select All Leads.
 Click Apply.

 - For the Date Field standard filter, select Create Date.
 For Range, select All Time.
 Click Apply.